Skip to main content

 service sessions

-To get NAT Traversal status and NAT type:
+NAT traversal status and NAT type

 nat